lingpy/calc-workflow/README.md

 # Computer-Assisted Language Comparison: State of the Art

 This repository contains the python scripts of the CALC-workflow and the tutorial.
-The CALC-workflow was presented at Workshop: Workshop : Recent Advances in Comparative Linguistic Reconstruction (London, UK), therefore, the presentation slides can be found in the **slides** folder.
+The CALC-workflow was presented at Workshop: Workshop : Recent Advances in Comparative Linguistic Reconstruction (London, UK), therefore, the presentation slides can be found in the **workshop> slides** folder.

 ## Data